 Also, this means sticking to a regular and healthy sleep schedule, getting plenty of sun, and exercising.
 Efforts to lose weight will be much less likely to succeed without the foundation of a healthy lifestyle overall.

 The Last Word on the Mental Health Factors Driving Obesity

-Research has shown that psychological factors play a huge role in one’s likelihood of gaining weight and losing it.
+Research has shown that psychological factors play a huge role in one’s likelihood of losing weight.
 With that in mind, a good weight loss plan tackles both sides of the problem, leading to better health overall.
 Addressing your mental health and approach to food is vital to losing weight.